The Beautiful South: 1993: Abbot joins, Miaow

-Carry On Up the Charts
+1994-95: Carry On Up the Charts

-November 1994 saw the release of Carry On Up the Charts, a "best of" compilation consisting of the singles to date plus new track "One Last Love Song".
+In November 1994 Carry On Up the Charts was released, a "best of" compilation consisting of the singles to date plus new track "One Last Love Song".
 Released at a time when the group's album sales had been waning, the album was a huge commercial success.
 It secured the Christmas number one spot on the charts and became the second-best selling album of the year.
-In 1995, the band was one of the support acts for R.E.M. on the British leg of their world tour.
-On this tour the band played an extra night when Oasis pulled out of their Huddersfield appearance.
-The Beautiful South played "Some Might Say" and dedicated it to any Oasis fans at the gig.
+In 1995, the band briefly supported R.E.M. on the British leg of their world tour when they covered for Oasis, who pulled out of R.E.M.'s concerts at McAlpine Stadium in Huddersfield on 25 and 26 July.
+The Beautiful South performed Oasis' "Some Might Say", dedicating the song to Oasis fans in the audience.

-Blue Is the Colour
+1996-97: Blue Is the Colour

 The 1996 album Blue Is the Colour sold over a million copies, and featured hit singles "Rotterdam" and "Don't Marry Her".
-The album demonstrated the band's gradual shift towards a country music sound, and was well received by the public and on BBC and commercial radio.
 In 1997, the Beautiful South headlined stadium concerts for the first and last time, in Huddersfield and at Crystal Palace National Sports Centre in London.
 Support for the Huddersfield concert was provided by Cast and the Lightning Seeds.

-Quench
+1998-99: Quench

 The album Quench (1998) was released with similar commercial success, again reaching number one in the UK album charts.
 "Perfect 10", the first single to be released from the album, also provided the band with further singles chart success.
 The album is also notable for being more uptempo, and being the first on which Heaton and Hemingway's former Housemartins colleague Norman Cook (Fatboy Slim) was used in a consultancy role.

-Painting It Red release and Abbott's departure
+2000-00: Painting It Red, Abbott's departure

 Although 2000's Painting It Red album reached Number 2 in the UK charts, the band suffered difficulties in its promotion and in touring, and a substantial number of the CDs were faulty.
 Jacqui Abbott left the band in the same year, discouraged by the pressures of touring and needing to concentrate on looking after her son, who had just been diagnosed with autism.

+2001-02: Solid Bronze, band break, Heaton solo work

-After completing their tour obligations, the band marked time with a second greatest-hits album (Solid Bronze) in 2001, and took time off to refresh themselves.
-Heaton embarked on a solo career under the Biscuit Boy (a.k.a.
-Crakerman) alias and released the Fat Chance album in 2001.
-It did not sell well, despite being critically acclaimed, and was reissued under Heaton's own name the following year.
+After completing their tour obligations, the band marked time with a second greatest-hits album, Solid Bronze, in 2001, and took time off to refresh themselves.
+Heaton embarked on a solo career under the alias "Biscuit Boy (a.k.a.
+Crackerman)" and released the Fat Chance album in 2001.
+It did not sell well, although it was critically acclaimed and was reissued under Heaton's own name the following year.